akatranlp/hsfl-master-ai-cloud-engineering/src/db/README.md

 # DB

 This service is only a thin wrapper on postgres, which executes our init.sql on startup.
+It stores everything our software uses in one single database.
+It would be possible to decouple it, but wasn't yet necessary to do so.
-This is used to generate our testdata.
+This includes our testdata.

 ## How to use the DB-Service